Estern Canada day 30-37: New Brunswick and return to Chicago

 Next stop, Fundy National Park.
 We considered staying in Alma, but after talking to rangers at the Visitor Center decided park campground was a better option.
 We had plenty of time to walk around.
 Spent some time on the beaches watching the tide sweep-in quite quickly.
 Watermarks showed impresive tide-height in Bay of Fundy (up to 16 m), among the highest in the World.
 We also walked two trails, Shiphaven and Coppermine, through forested high banks.

-Chignecto Campground is quite large, but there were only a few people around that day late in season.
-We found a good spot near shelter/kitchen.
+Chignecto Campground is quite large, but there were only a few people around us that day already late in season.
+We found a good spot near shelter/kitchen (perfect for dinner and breakast on rainy days) .
 Everything looked new.
 With plenty of firewood and food we were set for the evening.
 It was cold and rainy outside.

 Now we knew the Canadian adventure is ending – we were heading toward US border.
 Six more days, 2500 km to Chicago.
 Driving, some stops to rest and look around.
 Next major destination: visiting friends in Cleveland.